KLA: If You Could Only Own One Semi Stock In This Crisis (NASDAQ:KLAC)

 As semiconductor manufacturers continue to introduce chips with smaller dimensions (10nm/7nm/5nm) the metrology/inspection market will benefit.
 Whether semiconductor manufacturers make these devices using existing DUV lithography systems with multiple patterning techniques or newer, more expensive EUV lithography systems, the smaller dimensions dictate advanced inspection and metrology equipment.

 For example, FinFETs manufactured at 7nm require 12 or more different CD measurements, for structures such as gate or fin height.
-And that doesn’t include defect or thing film measurement systems.
+And that doesn’t include defect or thin film measurement systems.
 The Information Network’s report entitled “Metrology, Inspection, and Process Control in VLSI Manufacturing,” analyzes 21 different segments of the market.

-KLA (KLAC) is the the company exhibited the only positive growth YoY in the pure metrology/inspection sector YoY in 2019, as shown in Chart 1.
+KLA (KLAC) is the company exhibited the only positive growth YoY in the pure metrology/inspection sector YoY in 2019, as shown in Chart 1.

-KLAC grew 2.2% compared to its closet peer AMAT.
+KLAC grew 2.2% compared to its closest peer AMAT.
 KLAC’s share of the sector is five times that of AMAT and continues to erode shares of all competitors.
 AMAT’s share of the metrology/inspection has decreased each year since 2016.

 Israel’s Nova Measuring Instruments (NVMI) is a pure-play metrology/inspection equipment supplier.
 I include Nanometrics and Rudolph Technologies, which merged to form ONTO Innovation (ONTO).
 Nanometrics was pure-play but Rudolph sold a small portion of equipment to the semiconductor back-end packaging equipment market (which are not included in this analysis).